Today, we at A Book of Cookrye continue our salute to Grace Coolidge!

 |I actually bought this for making tea.
 Coffee came later.|

 Incidentally, and this shows the fickle nature of collecting stuff, collectors of vintage kitchen stuff are not frantically outbidding each other to snatch up percolators.
-This exact model showed up on I Love Lucy, and cost us as much as you'd expect to pay for a beat-up coffee maker.
+This exact model showed up on I Love Lucy, yet it cost us as much as you'd expect to pay for a beat-up coffee maker.
 Chipped and scratched plates may go for $500 if they have the right stamp on the bottom.
 An old rolling pin may fund your retirement if it has the right flour company's logo on it.
 But if you have a vintage percolator and want some serious profit, you need to have the thing in the original packaging with the original instructions and warranty slip still blank.

 |We dissolved the gelatin in a little splash of coffee before adding the rest.|